 What are deck balusters?

-Balusters are vertical support poles that holds up the handrail on a deck railing system.
-Deck balusters are commonly made of materials such as wood, composite, aluminum or glass.
+Balusters are vertical support poles that hold up the handrail on a deck railing system.
+Deck balusters are commonly made of materials such as wood, composite, aluminum, or glass.
 They are often square or round and come in a variety of colors.
 Balusters are used for both practical and decorative purposes when creating a deck railing.
 They can be customized to fit your home or building style and can be combined with lighting or accessories to fit the needs of a project.
 Deckorators balusters come in a wide range of design options that will create a beautiful railing for any deck or patio.

 Are balusters and spindles the same thing?

-The term baluster and spindle are often used to describe the poles supporting railing on stairs, decks and patios.
+The terms baluster and spindle are often used to describe the poles supporting railing on stairs, decks and patios.
 Baluster and spindle are used interchangeably by contractors and homeowners because they do the same thing, but they technically have different features.
 A baluster is a vertical support pole that holds up a railing and attaches to the floor.
-A spindle is a vertical support pole that holds up railing and attaches to a bottom rail.
-Although this characteristic differentiates these support structures from each other, it is not a commonly known so the use of the terms interchangeably is accepted.
+A spindle is a vertical support pole that holds up the railing and attaches to a bottom rail.
+Although this characteristic differentiates these support structures from each other, it is not commonly known so the use of the terms interchangeably is accepted.

 How far apart can I space balusters?

 Typically, balusters should be installed no greater than 4 inches apart to meet most city codes.
 Deckorators recommends the following spacing for their balusters.
 As with any project, be sure to also check your local building codes:

 Balusters should not be greater than 4 inches apart, so a deck should have roughly 3 balusters per foot.
 Take the total linear feet of your deck and multiply it by 3 to get the number of balusters you’ll need.
 For example, a 25 feet deck would require around 75 balusters.
 Of course, this is not an exact measurement, so be sure to properly measure your deck or contact one of our experts to get the proper materials.